 E. R. Braithwaite was a Guyanese-American writer, teacher, and diplomat, best known for his semi-autobiographical book To Sir, With Love (1959) which was adapted into a...

-François Makandal (or Mackandal) is a legendary historical icon of Haiti.
-He was a Maroon leader who organized the first real attempt at the destruction...
+François Makandal (or Mackandal) is a legendary historical figure of Haiti.
+He was a Maroon leader who organized one of the earliest sustained attempts to...

 Henry Sylvester Williams was a Trinidadian lawyer and writer who has come to be known as the Father of Pan-Africanism.
 Williams coined the phrase, Pan-African...